neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 > Iterations: 799
 ```

-At batch 1, DeepSparse achieves 80 images/sec with a pruned-quantized YOLOv5-s, a **4.7x performance improvement over ORT**!
+At batch 1, DeepSparse achieves 80 images/sec with a pruned-quantized YOLOv5s, a **4.7x performance improvement over ORT**!

 #### Batch 64 Performance Comparison

-In latency-insensitive scenarios (where batch sizes are large), DeepSparse's performance gain relative to ONNX Runtime is even stronger.
+In latency-insensitive scenarios with large batch sizes, DeepSparse's performance relative to ORT is even stronger.

 ORT achieves 15 images/sec at batch 64:
 ```bash